particle-iot/docs/src/content/support/troubleshooting/firmware-manager.md

 ![Update in progress]({{assets}}/images/updater-updating.png)

-... and the LED on your device will start blinking magenta, like this:
+... and the LED on your device will start blinking magenta (red and blue at the same time).

-{{device-animation device "blink" "magenta" }}

 The update will pause for a short while halfway through as the device restarts and gets ready for the second part of the update.
 You don't need to do anything here - the device will automatically continue with the next part of the update.